-It can also be associated with conditions such as rheumatoid arthritis, seronegative arthropathies and gout.
+It can also be associated with conditions such as rheumatoid arthritis, seronegative arthropathies, and gout.

-In some cases, retrocalcaneal bursitis may be caused due to impingement of bursa between the Achilles tendon and an excessively prominent posterosuperior part of calcaneum (Haglund deformity).
+In some cases, retrocalcaneal bursitis may be caused due to impingement of the bursa between the Achilles tendon and an excessively prominent posterosuperior part of the calcaneum (Haglund deformity).
 In Haglund disease, impingement occurs during ankle dorsiflexion.

 - Pain at the back of the heel, especially when running uphill.